• Monika’s colorful desert garden

 Here Monika points toward a small Verdin nest in the tree.
 Verdin are tiny, active songbirds, grey with yellow faces who live in the arid southwestern United States and northern Mexico.

-Desert Dandilions and purple desert asters
+Desert Dandelions and purple desert asters

-Desert Dandilions and purple desert asters
+Desert Dandelions and purple desert asters

 In her garden she has a variety of heat loving plants, like Mojave and Firecracker penstemon, desert dandelions, desert asters and bottle brush.
 In Spring, pyracantha, stunning Apache plume, bright beavertail cactus and soft pink Mexican primrose bloom.